RSquare-nl/cassandra-json-proxy/README.md

 7. make
 8. sudo make install
 9. cd ../..

-#Compile the server
 10. make

+The last make will Compile the proxy server

 #Example use
 Start the server:
 ./cassandra-json-proxy -c cloud1.rsquare.nl,cloud2.rsquare.nl -h 127.0.0.1 -p 21121 -w5 -d

-This will start the proxy with 5 childs listening to port 21121 on localhost in daemon-mode
+This will start the proxy with 5 childs listening to port 21121 on localhost in daemon-mode and connecting to the cloud servers cloud1.rsquare.nl and cloud2.rsquare.nl

 If you get an error like:
-error while loading shared libraries: libcassandra.so.2: cannot open shared object file: No such file or directory
+"error while loading shared libraries: libcassandra.so.2: cannot open shared object file: No such file or directory"

-Edit the file and add:
-1. sudo vi /etc/ld.so.conf
+Edit the file and add in the file : sudo vi /etc/ld.so.conf

 /usr/local/lib

+Run ldconfig to update your system

-2. sudo ldconfig
+sudo ldconfig

 #Connections
 connect to the port:
 commandline:
 telnet localhost 21121

 {"action":"execute","cql":"SELECT * FROM system.schema_keyspaces ;"}

 {"action":"next"}